 1. Understand The Limitations.
 How does this work?
 You have a very small ad space to work with.
 At best you can only tempt someone or arouse their curiosity.
 Create a specific landing page for each ad that more fully describes your offer and contains a call to action.
 A dedicated landing page gives you the opportunity to expand on the ad and make it much more effective – but only if it matches what the ad promises.

 2. Make Sure Everything Matches.
 The ad has to match the keyword, which in turn has to match the page it delivers traffic to.
 If you mix up a bunch of ads in one ad group, then some of those won’t match the keyword at all which causes confusion, which decreases the effectiveness.

 3. Start Small.
 Run some tests where you limit the amount of spending.
 If you create a test limited to $100 it should produce ten times those results when you fund that campaign with $1,000.
 Maybe start with one keyword.
 If the test doesn’t succeed – it doesn’t meet your expectations or clearly falters at some stage, make some changes and try another experiment.
 Repeat until you are happy with the results then “grab the throttle”.

 4. Measure Everything.
 It’s like a puzzle with multiple steps.
 If you have a good ad response (click through rate) but low response to your call to action, then the keywords are fine, the ads are ok, the next problem to solve is the landing page or maybe the offer.
 Get each step of the ad process the best you can get it and the overall campaign will be a success.

 5. Test Continually.
-Set up tests – an alternative for each step.
+Set up A/B tests – an alternative for each step.
 How will you know if it’s working well if you have nothing to compare it against?
 Try two different ads for the same keyword.
-Change the title of your landing page.
+Two different versions of your landing page where you change the title, or the image.
 Change the color of the button you want people to click to see if that makes a difference.
 The number of experiments is infinite and could be small things or large things.

 Are You Wasting Money?